Proteome Sciences (LON:PRM) Stock Price Down 18.5% – What’s Next?

-Proteome Sciences (LON:PRM – Get Free Report) last released its quarterly earnings results on Thursday, April 10th.
-The company reported GBX (1.15) (($0.01)) earnings per share for the quarter.
-Proteome Sciences had a negative return on equity of 0.01% and a negative net margin of 0.04%.
+Proteome Sciences (LON:PRM – Get Free Report) last announced its quarterly earnings results on Thursday, April 10th.
+The company reported GBX (1.15) (($0.02)) earnings per share (EPS) for the quarter.
+Proteome Sciences had a negative net margin of 0.04% and a negative return on equity of 0.01%.

 Proteome Sciences plc provides contract research services for the identification, validation, and application of protein biomarkers in the United States, the United Kingdom, European Union, and internationally.
 The company offers TMT LC-MS2, a standard method for analyzing cells and tissues when no phosphopeptide enrichment is required; TMT LC-MS3, a standard method for biomarker discovery in plasma and other samples where quantitative accuracy is a factor; SysQuant, provides an analysis of protein activity across regulatory and signaling pathways; and TMTcalibrator, analyzes where diseased or treated tissue can be analyzed in parallel with peripheral fluids.